 Employees in the scope of validity of the report may access stored records as defined in the Main Document.
 If the sensitivity of certain records is such that permission for access must be obtained from a responsible Line Manager, this must be stated in the related Main Document.

+Before the Effective date of a new version, the {{ QualityDesignee2 }} will mark the “Master Copies” as “OBSOLETE” in the center of the document on every page, fill the request for Archiving (see 5.16) and insert the date of the Archiving in the {{ MasterCopyLog }} Form.

+The {{ QualityDesignee2 }} will retrieve all “Controlled copies” of the obsolete version and fill the date of the retrieval in {{ ContrCopyLog }} Form.
 Access and retrieval rights for records are determined by the Line Managers.
 Quality Organization is responsible for destroying all electronic and paper-based records of which the retention time has expired or ensuring that the destruction of sensitive data occurred.

 Main Documents List

-All activities related to document creation, revision and control shall be entered in the Main Documents List stored on the <CompanyName>’s local server or on electronic cloud.
-Main Documents List is a summary table (e.g. excel file format .xlsx) containing all internal and external documents used for purposes of QMS in <CompanyName>.
+All activities related to document creation, revision and control shall be entered in the Main Documents List stored on the {{ CompanyName }}’s local server or on electronic cloud.
+Main Documents List is a summary table (e.g. excel file format .xlsx) containing all internal and external documents used for purposes of QMS in {{ CompanyName }}.
 Main Documents List is only used to combine and reflect the data related to actual state and status of each particular Main Document.
-Main Documents List is maintained exclusively by Quality Organization and all <CompanyName> employees have only reading rights to it.
+Main Documents List is maintained exclusively by Quality Organization and all {{ CompanyName }} employees have only reading rights to it.
 The Quality Organization is responsible for ensuring that all relevant data is entered in a timely manner.

-The status of any QMS related document must be verifiable at all times in <EDMS_Title> (or using the hard copies) and the Master Documents List.
+The status of any QMS related document must be verifiable at all times in {{ EDMS_Title }} (or using the hard copies) and the Master Documents List.

 The following data (including but not limited to) shall be recorded and maintained in connection with this SOP in the Main Documents List: